sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 * matplotlib
 * scipy

-You can install them manually or using `pip install pytorch-symbolic[full]`.
+You can install dependencies manually or using `pip install pytorch-symbolic[full]`.

 > If you don't have optional dependencies, you can use the package without drawing utility.